prime31/TouchKit/README.md

 GestureKit comes with a few built in recognizers to get you started and to serve as an example for how to make your own.
 Included are the following:
 * **Tap Recognizer**: detects one or more taps from one or more fingers
-* **Long Press Recognizer**: detects long-presses with configurable duration and allowed movement
+* **Long Press Recognizer**: detects long-presses with configurable duration and allowed movement.
+Fires when the duration passes.
+* **Press Recognizer**: detects a press with optional minimum duration and fires an event when it starts and ends
 * **Pan Recognizer**: detects a pan gesture (one or more fingers down and moving around the screen)
 * **Swipe Recognizer**: detects swipes in the four cardinal directions
 * **Pinch Recognizer**: detects pinches and reports back the delta scale